-- Small sized fields with strong hedgerow pattern and some ditches.
-The fields are historic, most likely post medieval enclosed fields that may have medieval origins - Tree cover is largely limited to the hedgerows and streets with occasional scattered trees in fields - Oak and ash are the dominant species - Ridge and furrow within fields on Old Waste Lane - Little Beanit Farm Meadows is a Local Wildlife Site - 6.12 LCA 6 Eastern Fringe includes the eastern part of the parish adjoining the City of Coventry.
+- 7.12 The proposed new site allocations in the LPR fall within LCA5 Balsall Common Eastern Fringe.
+The area's close proximity to Balsall Common has led to the introduction of strong elements of suburbia including manicured lanes, close mown grass verges and footways and a loss of the definitive edge between the urban area and countryside.
+Key characteristics include: - Land managed for arable use with smaller grassland fields around settlements - Small sized fields with strong hedgerow pattern and some ditches.
+The fields are historic, most likely post medieval enclosed fields that may have medieval origins - Tree cover is largely limited to the hedgerows and streets with occasional scattered trees in fields - Oak and ash are the dominant species - Ridge and furrow within fields on Old Waste Lane - Little Beanit Farm Meadows is a Local Wildlife Site - 7.13 LCA 6 Eastern Fringe includes the eastern part of the parish adjoining the City of Coventry.
 Key characteristics include: - Mixed land use with arable fields interspersed by deciduous woodland and coniferous plantations - Medium to large fields with regular rectilinear pattern to the north and more irregular field pattern to the south - Plantation blocks and deciduous woodland - Strong tree cover including hedgerows and street trees - Local Wildlife Sites at Beanitt Green Lane, Big Poors and Little Poors Woodland and Beanitt Farm Hedge.